Understanding Cocaine Addiction According to Chinese Medicine Theory

 Figure 4.
 The generating and insulting sequence of the lung, kidney and liver.

 In turn, a deficiency of water will lead to a weakness of wood, causing a deficinecy of liver yin (figure 4).
 Yin is unable to regulate yang, allowing yang to rise and become disruptive.
 This causes the pattern liver yang rising and displays all the classic drug abuse symptoms; irritability, euphoria, anger, depression, restlessness, tremors, hypotension, hypertension, exophthalmia and mydriasis.
-Mydriasis (dilation of the pupil) is termed 'wind orbiculus' in TCM and illustrates the liver's involvement (Yuan 2000).
+Mydriasis (dilation of the pupil) is termed 'wind orbiculus' in traditional Chinese medicine (TCM) and illustrates the liver's involvement (Yuan 2000).
 This provides a useful means of diagnosing current cocaine addiction.
 The liver is the main branch organ involved in drug addiction cases because of these classic drug related symptoms.
 Liver yang rising further exacerbates the heat pattern and yin depletion.
 The liver then insults the lung, weakening the lung further, which again perpetrates the cycle of yin deficiency (figure 4).
 As well as receiving yin from the kidney, the liver also gains yin from jing (essence), stored in the kidneys, hence the saying the "liver yin and kidney yin have the same root".

 The liver imbalance leads in turn to a disharmony between the liver, spleen and stomach.
 An overactive liver exploits the spleen causing the symptoms of a loss of appetite, abdominal cramping, loose stools and sweating in the day.
 As the liver exploits the stomach, it causes nausea and vomiting.
 Excessive loss of bodily fluids from sweating, vomiting and loose stools worsens the yin deficiency.